RagnarB83/ash-documentation/docs/Highlevel-density-analysis.rst

 or we can use the ASH function **make_molden_file_ORCA** .
 The latter is more convenient as it can be used in the same script (see example files).

 In the case of MP2, the correlated density is typically not automatically calculated (due to the additional cost).
-If we want the correlated density we have to ask for it in the ORCA inputfile,choosing between an unrelaxed and a relaxed MP2 density.
+If we want the correlated density we have to ask for it in the ORCA inputfile, choosing between an unrelaxed and a relaxed MP2 density.
 We additionally request calculations of natural orbitals derived from the unrelaxed/relaxed density.

 .. code-block:: text